-Quantile regressions offer an important alternative to the traditional mean regression for problems where the interest lies not in the center of the distribution, but in some other aspect.
-A large body of literature has developed since the first quantile regression paper was published by Koenker and Bassett (1978) and is reviewed in Koenker (2005).
-Yu and Moyeed (2001) proposed a form of Bayesian quantile regression employing the asymmetric Laplace distribution (ASL) as the working likelihood, owing to its similarity to the check loss function used by Koenker and Bassett (1978).
-Both approaches perform separate analyses for each quantile level of interest.
-When quantiles are estimated separately, there is no guarantee of a valid nondecreasing quantile function.
+Quantile regression offers an important alternative to traditional mean regression for problems where the interest lies not in the center of the distribution but in some other aspect.
+Since the first quantile regression paper was published by Koenker and Bassett (1978), an immense body of literature has been developed and is reviewed in Koenker (2005).
+Yu and Moyeed (2001) proposed a form of Bayesian quantile regression employing the Asymmetric Laplace Distribution (ASL) as the working likelihood, due to its similarity to the check loss function used by Koenker and Bassett (1978).
+Both of these approaches perform separate analyses for each quantile level of interest.
+When quantiles are estimated separately, there is no guarantee of a valid non-decreasing quantile function.
 There are several approaches to address this issue.
-The first is a two-stage method: in the first-stage, the quantiles are fitted separately using one of the above methods.
-In the second stage the estimates are smoothed to ensure monotonicity.
-This approach has been adopted by numerous authors, including Dette and Volgushev (2008), Neocleous and Portnoy (2008), Chernozhukov, Fernandez-Val and Galichon (2009), Rodrigues and Fan (2017), and Reich, Fuentes and Dunson (2012), who used it as a more computationally efficient Bayesian spatial method.
-Bondell, Reich and Wang (2010) embed a constraint that ensures monotonicity into the minimization problem, and Cai and Jiang (2015) use prior specifications to ensure the constraints in the Bayesian framework.
+The first one is a two-stage method: in the first-stage the quantiles are fit separately using one of the above methods, and in the second stage the estimates are smoothed to ensure monotonicity.
+This approach has been taken by a variety of authors including Dette and Volgushev (2008), Neocleous and Portnoy (2008), Chernozhukov, Fernandez-Val, and Galichon (2009), Rodrigues and Fan (2017), and Reich, Fuentes, and Dunson (2012) who used it as a more computationally efficient Bayesian spatial method.
+Bondell, Reich, and Wang (2010) embed a constraint that ensures monotonicity into the minimization problem, while Cai and Jiang (2015) use prior specifications to ensure constraints in the Bayesian framework.